UniOfGreenwich/softwareproject_-team2/README.md

  Borrowed Journals and Book | Students can view their rental history, displaying details such as the books and journals they have borrowed, the rental durations, return status, and any overdue items.
 This comprehensive view will facilitate a better understanding of their borrowing history.

 ## State Chart Diagram
+State chart diagrams are useful for showing the various states that items in the library system are capable of changing into.
+They guarantee that the system performs as planned by giving a clear understanding of how the system behaves in response to different situations or stimuli.
+A State chart for a library system is created by a number of steps that aid in illustrating the behaviour and states of the system.
+A detailed explanation of each step is provided below:

+1. Determine the entities and states of the system: Finding the key players in the university library system is the first step.
+Books, patrons of libraries, librarians, and the system itself are examples of these entities.
+Determine the various states that each entity is capable of.
+For instance, a book may be reserved, loaned, or offered.

+2. Describe the circumstances that lead to state transitions: Determine the circumstances or acts that may result in a state change.
+These can be internal—like a book being returned—or external—like a member checking out a book.
+Make a list of all the potential outcomes for each entity.

+3. Establish the starting state: Establish the starting state of every entity during system startup or reset.
+This state serves as the system's initialization point.
+For instance, all books might be in the "available" status when the library system first launches.

+4. Describe the transitions and states: For every identified state of an entity, create a state.
+These states should be represented using UML state symbols.
+For instance, a state is represented by a rectangle with the state's name printed inside.
+To illustrate the changes between the states, join them together with arrows.
+Indicate which transition is caused by on each label.

+5. Add actions and conditions: Actions and conditions can be added to each transition.
+The conditions outline what must happen for the shift to take place.
+The activities that take place throughout the transition are represented by actions.
+When a book is borrowed, for instance, the availability of the book might be the condition, and the action would be to update the book's status and note the borrower's details.

+6. Substates and nested states may be included: If necessary, substates and nested states may be included within a state.
+This aids in the representation of more intricate behaviour.
+One way to break down a book's "borrowing" state is into smaller states, such as "book selected" and "book issued."

+7. Examine and improve the State chart: After the State chart has been initially produced, check that it appropriately depicts all states, transitions, circumstances, and actions.
+As necessary, adjust the chart to make it easier to read and comprehend.

+Stakeholders, including developers, designers, and other team members engaged in the system development process, should be informed about the created state chart diagram through appropriate documentation and communication.
+The system's behaviour can be understood by consulting this documentation, which can also be helpful during the implementation stage.
+One may effectively create state chart diagrams to represent a system's behaviour by following these steps.
+Requirements relevant to the system being modelled and its scope should be taken into consideration when determining the amount of detail and complexity of the diagram.

+## Conclusion
+Overall, the System Modelling and Design segment is essential to building the application for the library system.
+To adequately depict the functionality, behaviour, and structure of the system, this phase focuses on producing software development diagrams, such as Use case diagrams, Sequence diagrams, Class diagrams, Activity diagrams, State chart diagrams, and Gantt charts.
+The purpose of each diagram is defined, enabling a comprehensive understanding of the system's application design.
+This phase sets the foundation for the subsequent phases of the report, facilitating the successful implementation of the library system.

 ## References
 <a id="1">[1]</a>